-As of May 5th, 2014, the Clark County Clerk’s Office began accepting e-filing from those attorneys who have registered and received a user ID and password.
+As of May 5th, 2014, the Clark County Clerk’s Office began accepting E-Filing from those attorneys who have registered and received a user ID and password.
 If you have already registered with District Court, you will not need to register with Superior Court.
-However, if a legal assistant registered in District Court, they cannot e-file with their user ID and password in Superior Court.
-They must e-file with the attorney's user ID and password.
-If an attorney is not registered, please fill out and submit a registration form and return to Clerk's Office by e-mailing the completed form to email@example.com.
+However, if a legal assistant registered in District Court, they cannot E-File with their user ID and password in Superior Court.
+They must E-File with the attorney's user ID and password.
+If an attorney is not registered, please fill out and submit a registration form.
+Return the completed registration form to the Clerk's Office via e-mail to firstname.lastname@example.org.
 Please use the following naming convention (Lastname,Firstname.pdf) when naming your form.
 You may also mail or deliver the completed registration form to the Clerk's Office.

 Instructions for logging on to FTP User Account:

-New Superior Court cases and other pleadings can be filed after the filing fee has been paid.
-New Cases may be e-filed for case type 2, 3, 4.
-Contact Felicia Tipton at 360-397-2298 to pay the filing fee.
-Payments can be made with a debit/credit card or you can send a check or money order.
+New Superior Court cases can be E-Filed after the filing fee has been paid and a case number has been issued.
+New cases may be E-Filed for case types 2, 3, 4 and 5.
 You may purchase a block of case numbers if you anticipate a large number of case filings.

 s/ John Attorney

 State Bar Number 12345

 Telephone: (206) 123-4567

 Or you can sign and scan the document.
 See GR 30 Electronic Filing Rule.